postgresml/postgresml/pgml-cms/docs/README.md

 > _Move the models to the database_, _rather than continuously moving the data to the models._

 The data for ML & AI systems is inherently larger and more dynamic than the models.
-It's more efficient, manageable and reliable to move the models to the database, rather than continuously moving the data to the models_._ PostgresML allows you to take advantage of the fundamental relationship between data and models, by extending the database with the following capabilities and goals:
+It's more efficient, manageable and reliable to move the models to the database, rather than continuously moving the data to the models.
+PostgresML allows you to take advantage of the fundamental relationship between data and models, by extending the database with the following capabilities and goals:

 * **Model Serving** - _**GPU accelerated**_ inference engine for interactive applications, with no additional networking latency or reliability costs.
 * **Model Store** - Download _**open-source**_ models including state of the art LLMs from HuggingFace, and track changes in performance between versions.